Dwight Peck's personal Web site

 Put this question to yourself.
 Was Nick Carraway a homosexual?
 Whether or not you have strong opinions about The Great Gatsby, try to imagine yourself arguing about them in the chilly rain near Famelon.

-Mr Bostonian Berman, having been a decade away from his old haunts above Leysin, Switzerland, dashes up Tour de Famelon, July 2002.
+Mr Berman, having been a decade away from his old haunts above Leysin, Switzerland, dashes up Tour de Famelon, July 2002.

 Mr Peck follows him at a more dignified pace, as befits his present station in life.

 Lunch on Famelon, July 2002.
-This is merely the most recent of 2,433 photographs of these same two gentlemen dining on the Tour de Famelon, 2,432 of which you will be spared.
-For the moment.
+This is merely the most recent of 2,433 photographs of these same two gentlemen dining on the Tour de Famelon, 2,432 of which you will be spared, for the moment.

 Back down from Famelon (background) to the Chalet des Fers to rejoin Ms Durham, Rosie obligingly snapping off half a roll on us in fairly stormy weather.